microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 TODO: Enter activity steps description with checkbox

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 2: TODO: Restore TailspinToys on the SQLServer2008 VM</b></p>

+> **Important Note!**
+> If you are attending this lab as part of a day-long workshop, you **must complete this activity prior to moving to the next module**.
+The rest of the activities in this lab can be skipped, they were demoed earlier.

+TODO: Can we make it so this part is done on each VM for each user ahead of the labs?

 Before you begin the assessments, you need to restore a copy of the `TailspinToys` database in your SQL Server 2008 R2 instance.
 In this task, you will create an RDP connection to the SqlServer2008 VM and then restore the `TailspinToys` database onto the SQL Server 2008 R2 instance using a backup provided by Tailspin Toys.